 In this work, instead of trying to refine the peak shape model, which can complicate the analysis and often bears the risk of overfitting, we propose to alter the optimization criterion in order to completely remove any unaccounted signal from the residual.
-As an illustrative example, in Fig. 1, we consider a spectrum of thiamine in $D_2O$ acquired on a high-field spectrometer.

-150 The high spectral resolution and low level of noise in this dataset make it possible to achieve very accurate quantification results with conventional peak integration.
+As an illustrative example, in Fig. 1, we consider a spectrum of thiamine in D2O acquired on a high-field spectrometer.
+The high spectral resolution and low level of noise in this dataset make it possible to achieve very accurate quantification results with conventional peak integration.
 Surprisingly, this appears to be a difficult case for a simple model-based method.
-The top panel in Fig. 2 demonstrates the least squares fit of Lorentzian peaks to the measured data obtained by minimizing Eq.
-3 with respect to the positions and widths of all peaks and the phasing parameters.
+Figure 2a demonstrates the least-squares fit of Lorentzian peaks to the measured data obtained by minimizing Eq.
+(3) with respect to the positions and widths of all peaks and the phasing parameters.
 Close examination of the fit reveals significant deviations between the experimental and fitted peak shapes.
-To compensate for the model misspecification, the least-squares
+To compensate for the model misspecification, the least-squares fitting distorts the phasing of the spectrum and introduces a notable offset in the baseline.
+Even though these imperfections are relatively small, less than 1 % of the average peak height, they are comparable to the level of random noise and can affect quantification.
+Furthermore, the mismatch between the model and the data can be easily observed in the residual spectrum: instead of being purely random Gaussian, as postulated in the model assumptions, it is dominated by large spikes where the model peaks do not fit the data perfectly.
+The resulting magnitude range of the residual is approximately 100 times higher than the actual noise floor and is at least 20 % of the average peak height.
+Thus, even though the found model satisfies the requirements of the optimization criterion, it can not completely explain and account for the measured spectrum.
+Finally, we note that in this, and many other examples, more flexible peak models (e.g. Lorentzian-Gaussian) still do not eliminate the misspecification error completely.

 Figure 1.
-Examples of spectra of thiamine acquired with a high-field (top) and a medium-field (bottom) spectrometers.
+Examples of spectra of thiamine acquired with high-field (a) and medium-field (b) spectrometers.